Last updated on 23 December 2022

 14. Use Parallels to run Windows 10 on your Mac

 Parallels Desktop allows you to run Windows on your Mac as a virtual machine.
-You can use Windows without having to restart your Mac, move between operating systems, and you can even play games Windows games.
+You can use Windows without restarting your Mac, move between operating systems, and play Windows games.

 15. Use Stacks to clean up your desktop

-Using the Stack feature, you can clear up your desktop.
+Using the Stacks feature, you can clear up your desktop.
 Simply right-click on your desktop and select ‘Use Stacks‘ to clear up your desktop by stacking comparable files.

 16. Use AirDrop to send files to and from any Apple device

-AirDrop is a brilliant feature which most people may already know about, but needs to be mentioned.
+AirDrop is a brilliant feature that most people may already know about but needs to be mentioned.
 You can easily send files or photos quickly to anyone Apple device.
-Simply right click on the file > Go to ‘Share’ > AirDrop > Then choose the person to send the file to.
+Simply right-click on the file > Go to ‘Share’ > AirDrop > Then choose the person to send the file to.

 The person receiving the file must have their AirDrop setting to be discovered by everyone.